-The Project does not create a noise increase of more than 3 dBA CNEL on any of the analyzed roadway segments.
+The Project does not create a direct or cumulative noise increase of more than 3 dBA CNEL on any of the analyzed roadway segments.
 Therefore, the Project's contributions to off-site roadway noise increases will not cause any significant impacts to any existing or future noise sensitive land uses.